paul-buerkner/paul-buerkner.github.io/about/index.md

 ## Awards

+* 2017: Gustav A. Lienert award for the best methodological dissertation (awarded by the DGPs)
-* Award for the best lecture of the Institute of Psychology in Münster (2017)
+* 2017: Award for the best lecture of the Institute of Psychology in Münster

 ## Teaching